lucylai96/lucylai96.github.io/teaching.md

 ### currently

-I am currently a Teaching Fellow for a (Spring '21)
+In Spring '21, I am TF-ing a new [GenEd](https://gened.fas.harvard.edu/) course: [Artificial and Natural Intelligence](https://gened.fas.harvard.edu/classes/artificial-and-natural-intelligence).

 #### NB314QC / NB212: Math Tools for Neuroscience
 [Alex Chen](https://twitter.com/alexbchen) and I designed and taught a new January-term course for the Harvard Program in Neuroscience.
 We condensed the fundamentals of linear algebra, dynamical systems theory, and probability theory (as applied to neuroscience) into a one-month crash course.